AdamJ/AdamJ.github.io/src/pages/design.md

     </div>
     <div class="col-10 col-sm-10 col-lg-6">
       <!-- <h2 class="display-6 fw-bold lh-1 mb-3">Logos</h2> -->
       <p class="lead">Wireframes are the basis for the majority of my designs.
-I often will include call-outs or descriptors to help disseminate the information on a wireframe, rather than have an overcomplicated design.</p>
+I often will include call-outs or descriptors to help disseminate the information on the wireframes, rather than have an overcomplicated design.</p>
       <!-- <div class="d-grid gap-2 d-md-flex justify-content-md-start">
         <a href="#" class="btn btn-secondary px-4 me-md-2">Process</a>
       </div> -->